AaryanRai/predictive-maintenance/README.md

 ### Author

-Senior Data Scientist & Manufacturing Analytics Consultant
+Aaryan Rai - AI Engineer and Business Consultant

 ### License

-This project is for educational and demonstration purposes.
+This project is for research & development purposes, and all the rights are reserved by the concerned personnel.